seL4/docs/Contributing to upstream seL4 projects.rst

 ''“repo init -u <MANIFEST_REPO_CLONE_URL> -m <VERSIONED_MANIFEST_FILENAME>”''

 Code being on the master branch '''does not imply''' that it has been formally verified.
 The verified build of the kernel is currently I.MX7 Sabre platform on ARM.
+To see which code is verified, please have a look at [[https://wiki.sel4.systems/Hardware|our verified platforms]].

 == User-level code: ==